MartinJindra/docker_nextcloud/README.md

-# Nextcloud on Docker with Collabora
+# Docker Nextcloud with Collabora and an HTML server

-This repository contains files for a Nextcloud and Collabora installation in Docker.
+This repository contains files for a Nextcloud, Collabora and an HTML Server installation in Docker.
 All in one docker-compose file with nginx reverse proxy and Letsencrypt certificate deployment.
 The `docker-compose.yml` files come in two variants.